 What percentage of new year’s resolutions actually last?
 We have an all-comedy radio station in Denver—non-stop clips from various comedians.
 I missed the name of the comic, but one talked about digging through his closet looking at all the junk he had discarded in there.
 One of the items was his Rosetta Stone CD set.
 I spent a couple of minutes researching “what percentage complete Rosetta Stone” but couldn’t find the answer right away so I quit looking.
 I bet it is a very small number.
 I’ll wager that a lot of people have the idea of learning a new language but don’t follow through.

-I guess my message is settle down.
-Don’t get so blinded by the incredible possibilities that you forget who you are dealing with here–humans.
+I guess my message to admin is settle down.
+Don’t get so blinded by the incredible possibilities that you forget who you are dealing with here: humans who are very slow to change.
 When you finally lose that twenty pounds you have promised yourself you would lose and when you get back to the gym to get in shape and when you finish that Rosetta Stone Spanish CD, then start talking to the staff about following through on the last six great initiatives you introduced.

 We have to change our thinking about how we decide what to try, and we have to change our thinking about how we present and implement ideas.
 We can’t continue to waste money on the fad of the moment.
 We have to look at bigger pictures: What will students need for life?
 How do you change teacher behaviors?
 What makes an idea last?

 We all know the definition of insanity: doing the same thing over and over while somehow expecting different results.
 We fail to stop the insanity of the “initiative of the year.”